anaibol/awesome-serverless/README.md

 ### All in one solutions
  * [Firebase](https://www.firebase.com) Realtime database, authentification, hosting.
 A powerful platform for your mobile or web application.
  * [Backendless](https://backendless.com/) Realtime database, authentification, hosting.
-A powerful platform for your mobile or web application.
  * [Stamplay](https://stamplay.com/) Forget about complex infrastructure.
 The most advanced platform for building up your apps one brick at a time.
  * [Kinvey](http://www.kinvey.com/) Build your digital business faster with mobile Backend as a Service.